 As part of our commitment to providing our clients with superior foot care, our Redlands podiatry clinic is equipped with the latest technology.
 By using a computerised gait scanner for example, we can conduct an in-depth gait scan analysis to identify and prevent any potential issues, before they have a chance to negatively affect your mobility, health and wellbeing.

 A digital gait scan analysis is particularly valuable as it can help detect potential long-term issues, which can arise due to conditions such as:

 - or even seemingly minor biomechanical flaws in your foot, ankle or leg.

 The computerised gait scanner captures information about your gait (the way you walk) – far more than can be seen by just observing you as you walk down a corridor.

 This innovative diagnostic tool is comprised of around 4000 sensors, with a scan rate of approximately 300 frames per second, providing the podiatrist with a wealth of information that would otherwise be missed by the naked eye.

-By capturing approximately one million points of data, acomputerised gait scanner allows your Redlands podiatrist to assess the actual pressure on specific areas of the sole, through each of the three stages of gait:
+By capturing approximately one million points of data, digital gait scan allows your Redlands podiatrist to analyse the actual pressure on specific areas of the sole, through each of the three stages of gait:

 - The heel strike phase;